(CRUELLA premieres in theatres and on Disney+ Prime May 28th)

 Cynical and mean

-Throw in the casual uses of derogatory terms for mental illness and casting one of the only black characters in the story as a literal narrative device to amplify white voices (in 1970s London!), and CRUELLA reeks of ill-advised choices.
+On top of that, it throws in casual uses of derogatory terms for mental illness and POC characters serving as a literal narrative device to amplify white voices (in 1970s London!).
+Cruella reeks of ill-advised choices.
 Everything is sterile and manufactured, despite the film often reaching for the DC comics style grit.

 Not worth the time

-Funny enough, when CRUELLA started production, I wondered how they would make a film about a character whose one defining trait is a despicable desire to skin puppies for a coat.
+Funny enough, when Cruella first became a thing, I wondered how they’d approach a character whose defining trait is the desire to skin puppies for a coat.
 Having seen the result, I can’t help but feel we went from the fire into the frying pan.